 Interactive Care Program: ICP (Daycare)

 Boarding Dogs in Daycare: We want to make sure dogs in our play groups are truly enjoying social groups and are not just "tolerating" group play.
 Often times excitable dogs are mistaken for happy dogs.
 Our providers are trained to read and understand the difference.
 This rule particularly comes into affect with Boarding dogs.
-Dogs that are put into groups when they come only 1-2 times a year for vacation and are not regular daycare dogs can be overwhelmed and anxious when suddenly in a large group of unknown dogs, away from their family.
-Therefore we have many other mentally stimulating and fun alternate options for dogs that are not weekly daycare attendees that we recommend.
-Please see our A La Carte options
+Dogs that are put into groups when they come only 1-2 times a year for vacation and are not regular daycare dogs can be overwhelmed and anxious when suddenly in a large group of unknown dogs and away from their family.
+Therefore we have many other mentally stimulating, enriching and fun alternate options for dogs that are not weekly daycare attendees that we recommend.
+Please see our A La Carte options for one on one enrichment and exercise.

-Play groups are determined by size and temperament and we rotate play time with rest breaks (veterinarian recommended).
+Play groups are determined by size and temperament and we rotate play time with rest breaks (Veterinarian & Industry recommended).

 We teach our dogs to relax during down time and be respectful during play time.
 We often practice on waiting at thresholds prior to entering play groups.
 We offer indoor air conditioned and heated play areas as well as outdoor play yards including wading pools, sprinklers and fun obstacles.
 We love to spend our time outdoors weather permitting.